Brittany has lived on the Big Island of Hawaii for most of her life and enjoys writing meaningful content that is helpful to others.

-- A birth certificate with their Hawaiian Ancestry noted, or, if they do not have it noted on their birth certificate, they must have other documents which prove ancestry (i.e. mother’s birth/death certificate).
+- A birth certificate with Hawaiian Ancestry noted, or, if they do not have it noted on their birth certificate, they must have other documents that prove ancestry (i.e. mother’s birth/death certificate).

 - A stamped legal document from the Department of Hawaiian Home Lands, Kamehameha School's Ho'oulu Hawaiian Data Center, or OHA's (Office of Hawaiian Affairs) Operation Ohana or Hawaiian Registry programs.

 The Akaka Bill (in its many forms) was created by Daniel Akaka in 2000.
 This bill proposes that Native Hawaiians should be allowed their own nation under the authority of the United States.
 Basically, Native Hawaiians can choose to live in their territory, which isn’t very much.
 The area known as Hawaiian Homelands is a land that is dedicated to Native Hawaiian residents; this is where they would live if the Akaka Bill was passed.